michaelpatrickpurcell/xix/README.md

 You should randomly determine which player will _lead_ the first trick (i.e. play the first card) of the game.
 Thereafter, whoever lost the previous trick will lead the next trick.

 If the face values of the two cards played in a trick add up to nineteen, then the second player takes the trick.
-Otherwise, the player who played the card with the highest face value takes the trick.
+Otherwise, whoever played the card with the higher face value takes the trick.

 ### Strikes
 If you lose a trick then you receive a _strike_.
 Choose a card from the strike row and slide it towards you.
 If the card you choose is face down, you may _peek_ at its face value.